colonelpanic8/okcupyd/README.rst

     pip install okcupyd==1.0.0a1

-Plase be aware that these alpha builds will likely have many bugs and they should not be expected to be stable in any way.
+Please be aware that these alpha builds will likely have many bugs and they should not be expected to be stable in any way.

 Getting Started